wortelus/xplane-streamdeck/README.md

 ### Contributors
 I would like to thank the following members of the flight sim community for participating in this open source project.
  - **esmiol** from *x-plane.org* forums - for creating the Cessna 172 configuration and graphics
  - **jpx13009** from *x-plane.org* forums - for creating the JARDesign A320 configuration and graphics
+along with restructuring the Zibo 737-800 plane preset into the 15 key Stream Deck variant
 ## License
 BSD 2-Clause License